secnate/secnate.github.io/_resources/coding.md

 C++ was first released in 1998 as an object-oriented extension of C and has [undergone revisions](https://www.geeksforgeeks.org/history-of-c/) since.
 The next major update was formalized in February 2020 and is due to be published soon.
 {: style="text-align: justify;"}

 Such changes have their effects.
 For starters, learning resources may not cover the latest version's capabilities.
-And even if updated book editions are published shortly after the latest version's released, they are often _ridiculously overpriced._
+And even if updated book editions are published shortly after the latest version's release, they are often _ridiculously overpriced._
 {: style="text-align: justify;"}

 Beginners should not worry about language versions for two main reasons:

 1. C++ is backwards-compatible.
 A C++14 compiler will process C++98 code without any issues.
 2. The newely added features cover advanced functionality and syntax cases.
-Unless you are a highly-experienced C++ programmer, you will most likely never see nor use them.
+Unless you are a highly-experienced C++ programmer, you will most likely never see nor need them.

 Hence, learning an earlier version is fine.
-I recommend that learners learn _at least_ C++11.
-This will allow them to learn its traditional functionality and to get an understanding of the direction C++ is going.
-If there are resources for later versions, even better!
+I recommend that learners learn _at least_ C++11 in order to learn its traditional functionality and to get an understanding of where the language is going.
+If resources are available for later versions, even better!
 {: style="text-align: justify;"}

 These considerations make me recommend the following: